Musings about Linear Amplifiers and their Components…

 Many articles about RF amplifiers have been published and it’s impossible to list them all here, so I’m going to pick and choose some I like.
 Mostly, I gravitate to what can be built from the junkbox or scrapyard and I tend to concentrate on that.
 In other words, I’m cheap.

-Most information here will concern Grounded Grid (GG) amplifiers, due to their simple design, ease of construction and because most of us have an 80 – 100 watt transceiver with which to drive a GG unit.
-Properly driven, a GG linear amp amplifies the input power by a factor of 10, which means your signal is theoretically twice as loud.
+I also gravitate to simple designs, so this article concentrates on Grounded Grid (GG) amplifiers, due to their simplicity, ease of construction and because most of us have an 80 – 100 watt transceiver with which to drive a GG unit.
+Properly driven, a GG linear amp amplifies the input power by a factor of about 10, which means your signal is theoretically twice as loud (3 db).

 If you are a QRP operator and have only a QRP unit to use as a driver, you probably don’t want a big linear amp anyway, but if you do, the old 813 can be driven with only about 5 watts – but not in GG.
 Search the web for inspiration – there’s lots of it.